 At Mr. Griffith's request, I developed a legislative proposal that would mobilize the intellectual resources of our state's great public university system to develop recommendations to guide the state and the nation on confronting transnational organized crime.
-In its current iteration, this proposal has been sponsored by Senator George Amedore and Assemblymember Patricia Fahy.
+In its current iteration, this proposal was introduced last Session as a bill sponsored by Senator George Amedore and Assemblymember Patricia Fahy.
 (See: Assembly Bill No. 6862/Senate Bill No. 5311) I offer it to the committees for your consideration and we would be happy to work with any and all of you.
 What Mr. Griffith wanted to do in 1999 is still as well-considered and even more timely today that it was then.